mpv-player/mpv/DOCS/man/input.rst

         relevant mode.
 Prints a warning if nothing could be done.
 See `Runtime profiles`_ for details.

+``load-config-file <filename>``
+    Load a configuration file, similar to the ``--include`` option.
+If the file was already included, its previous options are not reset before it is reparsed.

 ``load-script <filename>``
     Load a script, similar to the ``--script`` option.
 Whether this waits for the script to finish initialization or not changed multiple times, and the